 Now, you have created your private broadcast list.
 Just write the message you want to send and hit the send button.
 Unlike groups, where messages are delivered in a single place where everyone can see it, in a broadcast, the message will be delivered to members individually.

-WhatsApp now allows users to change their number without losing your data.
+Another useful WhatsApp trick that you should know is that the app allows you to change your number without losing your data.
 When you change your number instead of creating a new account with a new number, all your account info, groups, and settings are transferred to the new number.
 To use this handy feature go to Settings -> Account -> Change Number.

 Here, enter both your old phone number and new phone number and click on next.
 Now, WhatsApp will verify your new number so make sure that your new number is working.
 Once, the verification is done, just follow the steps to complete the process.

-If you are an admin who is frustrated by their members as they regularly change the group’s info, photo, or title, now you rest at ease as WhatsApp is giving more powers to admin by allowing them to restrict who can change the above-mentioned informations.
+If you are an admin who is frustrated by their members as they regularly change the group’s info, photo, or title, you should use this trick.
+WhatsApp is giving more powers to admins by allowing them to restrict who can change the above-mentioned informations.
 To enforce the restriction, tap on the group’s name and then tap on “Group settings”.

 Here, tap on the “Edit group info” button and select the second option which is “Only admin”.
 Finally, tap on the “Ok” button to save your changes.
 Now, you can be sure that only group admins will be able to make changes to various group informations.